bethlemmons/Programming-Journey/Linux Mastery Course/Section 3 Mastery.md

 ##### 3.12
 1. Redirecting allows you to redirect the standard output of a command to something other than the terminal.
 2. Redirecting will also clear a file before adding anything else to it.
 So if you have a file with information you want to keep, you cannot send something else to it.
 In order to keep the redirection from truncating the data in the file, you can use '>>' to keep it.

+##### 3.13
+1. In order to redirect a data stream without losing the previously documented streams, you need to use >>.
+2. In order to get Standard Output from a file, you need to use the "less than" sign (<) instead of the "greater than sign" used to put input into a file.